imalexsm/se_project_aroundtheus/README.md

 * Add Modal open/close Function
 * Add Modal Profile Edit and save capabilities
 * Update HTML to have Javascript to add content
+* Javascript to input information and swap pictures out

 **Technologies Used**
 * Objects and Arrays